Co-hosted by SAFSF and Grantmakers in Health (GIH)

-Solianna is the Director of Policy and Advocacy at 1,000 Days.
-In this role, she leads the domestic and global nutrition policy and advocacy agenda for 1,000 Days.
+Solianna is the Interim Initiative Director at 1,000 Days.
+At 1,000 Days, she leads the domestic and global nutrition policy and advocacy agenda.

 Prior to joining 1,000 Days, Solianna was a Senior Consultant at Guidehouse, formerly known as PwC Public Sector.
 At Guidehouse, she led a team supporting the President’s Emergency Plan For AIDS Relief (PEPFAR) that focused on financial data aggregation, analysis, and visualization to provide data-driven recommendations to improve the PEPFAR portfolio.

 Throughout her career, Solianna held progressive leadership roles at international development organizations including the Eleanor Crook Foundation, United States Agency for International Development (USAID), and worked at the US House of Representatives.
 At USAID, she served as a political appointee in the Office of the Administrator under the Obama Administration.

 Solianna received her bachelor’s degree in Political Science from North Carolina State University.
 She lives in Washington D.C. with her husband and rescue dog, Evie.

 Georgia Machell, PhD, Interim President and Chief Executive Officer, Chief Operating Officer, National WIC Association

 Georgia is responsible for directing program operations for NWA.
 This involves managing the NWA staff and working closely with senior management to ensure the Association develops projects, programming, and products that support the mission and vision of NWA.
 In addition, Georgia develops WIC research priorities and leads efforts to connect NWA members with new research findings and provides guidance on planning, conducting, and communicating WIC research.

 Monica Beltran, Program Officer, W.K.
 Kellogg Foundation